Do You Have to Take Thyroid Medication For Life Once You Start?

 Two notable exceptions include amiodarone and lithium.

-Amioadrone is used for certain heart conditions (20) so for those that are using it, they often really need to use it.
+Amiodarone is used for certain heart conditions (20), so those who are using it, often really need to use it.

 Lithium is considered a mood stabilizer (21) and is often used for conditions such as bipolar disorder.